 This headband pattern for nurses only takes a small amount of stretch knit fabric, so it’s a great way to use up some of your fabric scraps.
 And they are so easy to make, you can easily whip up several in just a matter of minutes!

 While the pattern for this project is super easy to figure out I made a headband pattern to make things easier for you.
 This pattern is slightly different than the one I used to make the headbands in this tutorial.
 The reason is I realized the original pattern is not as practical so I decided to offer you an upgraded version.
-The pattern is a free download for email subscribers or you can purchase it here.
+The pattern is available for purchase here.

 Because these headbands with buttons for masks were sewn with some stretchy knit fabric, I used a ballpoint needle and a roller presser foot to make sewing these headbands smooth and fuss free!